simoncblyth/opticks/notes/issues/review_sensor_id.rst

-WIP : saved GGeo not going into expected dir
+FIXED : saved GGeo not going into expected dir
 -----------------------------------------------

-WIP : x4/GGeo has an stree ?
+DONE : x4/GGeo has an stree ?
 Is that same instance as SSim ?
 NO
 -----------------------------------------------------------------

 The x4/stree looks to be a way to compare old/new by comparing x4/stree with u4/stree.